 - One year of mathematics, including calculus (Mathematics 111)

 Course prerequisites for veterinary school usually include the courses above plus additional specific courses, such as biochemistry or upper-level biology.
-Since there are more than 100 domestic medical schools and 30 veterinary schools, the student may encounter variation in the number and character of admission requirements.
+Since there are more than 100 domestic medical schools and 30 veterinary schools, the student may encounter variation in the number and character of admission and residency requirements.
 Students should be acquainted with the specific requirements and programs of the schools to which they apply.

 The college has made arrangements for Reed students to participate in a variety of exchange programs and summer internships at other institutions.
 They may choose from programs in painting and sculpture, architecture, art history, archaeology, conservation, historic preservation, and museum work.
 A joint five-year program is also available with the Pacific Northwest College of Art.
 These programs are described in more detail in the art department section of this catalog.